 Once the evaluation is complete, your clinician will sit down with you to share feedback and recommendations.
 A brief 1-2 page summary including diagnosis (if applicable) and recommendations is provided upon request.
 If you would like a more detailed report, please let us know and we’d be happy to discuss options.

 If your child is having trouble at school or not behaving at home, the possibility of ADHD (Attention-Deficit/Hyperactivity Disorder) might have come up.
 Maybe this possibility has been suggested by the school.
 Maybe your pediatrician has offered to prescribe medication.
 Maybe you are wondering about ADHD, too, but you want to know for sure.

 - determining whether your child meets the criteria for ADHD

 - identifying the interventions or treatment strategies that will be most helpful

 Evaluation for ADHD follows the process described above.
-You will receive a packet of information that needs to be completed before the first appointment.
-If you are using insurance, meetings will be spread over 2-3 appointments.
-These will include meetings with both you and your child.
-Finally, your clinician will meet with you and your child for a feedback session.
+You will receive a packet of information that needs to be completed before the first appointment is scheduled.

 “Life is a continuous exercise in creative problem solving.”